 “We’ve been waiting a long time,” they tell us “But we knew you would stop.
 Your van.
 It looks…friendly.”

 The British have been great at picking them up, far more amenable than they thought.
-But Passepartout isn’t helping much today, stopping the van every 500 meters or so to take a photo or stare at the vista, her hands on her hips, breathing out noisily.
+But Giristroula isn’t helping them much today, stopping the van every 500 meters or so to take a photo or stare out at the vista, her hands on her hips, breathing out noisily.